Omentectomy Surgery Procedure

 Pre and Post Treatment Recommendations

 There are multiple objectives to complete before a patient can undergo surgery.
 These recommendations are in place to ensure the operation goes as smoothly as possible.
-Firstly, make sure to keep your healthcare provider informed on all medications, supplements, or herbal products you are taking beforehand.
+Firstly, make sure to keep your healthcare provider informed on prescribed medications, supplements, or herbal products you are taking beforehand.
 Also, make sure you do no eat or drink anything after midnight on the night before the procedure.

 During the surgery, you may get something known as a peritoneal wash.
 This is where the surgeon injects a sterile fluid into your abdomen and then removes it.
 Sending this fluid back to a lab can help researchers determine more about unhealthy cells.

-After the omentectomy, you may be required to stay in the hospital for 3 to 7 days.
+After the omentectomy, you may be required to stay in the medical center for 3 to 7 days.
 Recovery time will vary based on what other procedures you may have had in addition.
 There will be some pain, but your doctor can prescribe medicine to control it.
 If you’ve had some of your colon removed, you may be temporarily required to wear a colostomy bag.
 If part of the bladder is taken out, a thin tube called a catheter may be needed in the bladder to help remove urine until it begins to function correctly again.

 Risks and Side-Effects of Treatment